koprty/Wolf-e/README.md

 - Represents the interface for a customer to shop for items to add to the cart
 ##### Models
 - Item

+## Todos
+- Add a Customer and their Accounts
+- Add a seller
+- Add an Employee who can login
+- Add Transactions
+- Add Delivery and Payments